How to Become an Electrician

 Level 3 NVQ Electrotechnical Qualification (installation) or (maintenance) – City & Guilds 5357-03

-This Level 3 NVQ Electrotechnical course will take the place of the 2357 when funding for apprenticeships change in England soon.
+This Level 3 NVQ Electrotechnical course will take the place of the 2357 when funding for apprenticeships change in England.
 The 2357 will no longer be completed in colleges or private training companies in England, however, it will still be available to complete in Scotland, Northern Ireland and Wales.

-This course is a fast track solution to the 2357 and offers the candidate a streamlined process, so that they can become a qualified electrician at the end.
+This course is a fast track solution to the 2357 and offers the candidate a streamlined process, so that they can become a qualified Installation Technician/Maintenance Technician at the end.

 Within the course, you will have to complete 9 knowledge modules and 7 performance elements.
-Like the 2357, you must be employed as an apprentice with an electrical business in order to qualify for this course.
+Like the 2357, you must be employed as an apprentice with a business in order to qualify for this course.

 EAL Diploma – EAL Level 3 NVQ Diploma in Electrotechnical Services (maintaining electrotechnical systems) – 501/1604/6